Fayob/Metrics-webapp/README.md

 # 📖 [Metric Webapp] <a name="about-project"></a>

-**[Metric Webapp]** is my React capstone  which is about building a mobile web application to check a list of metrics (numeric values) from the API that I worked with using of React and Redux.
+**[Metric Webapp]** is  a project which is about building a mobile web application to check a list of metrics data (numeric values) from an API chosen using React and Redux.

 I selected a Covid19 API that provides numeric data about all countries covid cases and then build the webapp around it.
 The webapp had two pages:
-  - one page with a list of items that could be filtered by continent.
+  - one page with a list of countries with their respective covid cases that could be filtered by continent.
 This page is the homepage.
   - one page for each country's details

 ## 🛠 Built With <a name="built-with"></a>